CelliesProjects/OpenStreetMap-esp32/README.md

 bool resizeTilesCache(uint8_t numberOfTiles);
 ```

-- If the cache is not resized before the first call to `fetchMap`, it will automatically initialize with space for 10 tiles on the first fetch.
+- If the cache is not resized before the first call to `fetchMap`, it will auto initialize with space for 10 tiles on the first call.
 - Each tile allocates 128 kB psram.
 - The cache content is cleared before resizing.